 Studies conducted by Roger Pertwee and colleagues at the University of Aberdeen suggest possible applications in treating diabetes and metabolic syndrome.
-If it turns out that THCV is associated with weight loss-a hypothesis amenable to testing the compound could generate as much demand as CBD.
+If it turns out that THCV is associated with weight loss-a hypothesis amenable to testing-the compound could generate as much demand as CBD.

 Recipients for clones from Schindler's THCV-rich plants will include colleagues who expedited the availability of CBD-rich cannabis in California such as Lost Coast Botanicals.
-Care By Design has met with Schindler and Bianchini's production manager, as well as Doug (whose THCV plant bears his name); the company hopes to grow large quantities of each variety.